acm-ndsu/Byte-le-2025/docs/moves.rst

 is different.

 - Attack Moves
-    - Uses the attacker's Attack stat, the move's ``damage_points`` variable, and the target's Defense stat in the damage formula to return a final value
+    - Uses the attacker's Attack Stat, the move's ``damage_points`` variable, and the target's Defense Stat in the damage formula to return a final value
+    - The ``damage_points`` integer is added to the character's attack stat for extra oomph
     - Refer to :doc:`helper` for the damage formula

 - Attack Effects
-    - *Only uses an integer* to deal damage to the target(s)
+    - *Only uses the integer* ``damage_points`` to deal damage to the target(s) without any extra calculations
-    - For example, if a Move has an Attack Effect that has 20 damage points, it will deal 20 damage to the target(s) regardless of the attacker's Attack stat or target's Defense stat
+    - For example, if a Move has an Attack Effect that has 20 damage points, it will deal 20 damage to the target(s) regardless of the attacker's Attack Stat or target's Defense Stat

 Special Points
 --------------